cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.1
        Modules with keep-loaded tag set are excluded from Useless Requirement Unload mechanism

     .. versionchanged:: 5.5
+       Modules with sticky or super-sticky tag set are excluded from Useless Requirement Unload mechanism

+    .. versionchanged:: 5.5
        Conflict Unload and Useless Requirement Unload mechanisms added on